YanzhaoW/Dockerfiles/hdtv/readme.md

 1. Make sure Podman is installed in the system.

-2. Pull the image from dockehub:
+2. Make sure the hdtv image has been downloaded/updated.
+To download or update it, run:

    ```bash
    podman pull docker.io/yanzhaowang/hdtv:fedora